uripper/auto-webp-converter/README.md

 After installing the extension, it works automatically.
 Whenever you download a .webp file, the extension will detect it, convert it to .png format and then save it to your default download location.

 ## Limitations
-So that you know, this extension only works with .webp files that are being downloaded.
-It doesn't affect .webp files that are being displayed in the browser.
+This extension only works with .webp files that are being downloaded.
+It does not currently have the ability to choose the filename, where the file will be saved, or output format.
+These are all things that will hopefully be added.

 ## Future Improvements
 In the future, we want to add more image conversion options and provide a user-friendly options page where users can customize their image download preferences.